docker-archive/classicswarm/docs/networking.md

 As you can see here, both the `node-0/swarm_network` and the `node-1/swarm_network` have the same ID.
-This is because when you create a network on the swarm, it is accessible from all the nodes.
+This is because when you create a network on the cluster, it is accessible from all the nodes.

 To create a local scope network (for example with the `bridge` network driver) you should use `<node>/<name>` otherwise your network is created on a random node.